-Stages of Cognitive development (problem-solving/Intelligence): Intelligence is derived from the Latin word "Intelligere" which means to understand or perceive.
-Problem-solving and cognitive development progresses from the establishment of object permanence, causality and symbolic thinking with concrete (hands-on learning) to abstract thinking and embedding of implicit (unconscious) to explicit memory development.
+Stages of Cognitive development (problem-solving/Intelligence): The word intelligence derives from the Latin word "intelligere," which means to understand or perceive.
+Problem-solving and cognitive development progresses from the establishment of object permanence, causality, and symbolic thinking with concrete (hands-on learning) to abstract thinking and embedding of implicit (unconscious) to explicit memory development.

 Newborn to 2 months: At birth, the optical focal length is approximately 10 inches.
-Infants seek stimuli actively, habituates to the familiar and respond more actively when stimuli changes.
-The initial responses are more reflexive like sucking and grasping.
-He can fix and follow a slow horizontal arc and eventually will follow past midline.
+Infants seek stimuli actively, habituates to the familiar, and respond more actively when stimuli change.
+The initial responses are more reflexive, like sucking and grasping.
+He can fix and follow a slow horizontal arc and eventually will follow past the midline.
 He prefers a contrast, colors, and faces, understanding familiar from moderately novel stimuli.
 As he habituates to the caregiver's faces, he develops a preference.
 He will stare momentarily where an object has disappeared from (lack of object permanence).
 At this stage, he prefers high-pitched voices.

 18 to 24 months: As memory and processing skills advance and frontal lobes mature, he can now imagine outcomes without so much physical manipulation, and new problem-solving strategies emerge without rehearsal.
-Thought emerges and actions can be planned.
-Object permanence establishes completely and he can search for an object by anticipating where it may be, without witnessing its displacement.
-At 18 months, symbolic play expands from self and instead of pretending to eat himself, he may give the teddy bear a bottle and can imitate housework.
+Thought emerges, and there is the ability to plan actions.
+Object permanence establishes completely, and he can search for an object by anticipating where it may be, without witnessing its displacement.
+At 18 months, symbolic play expands from self, and instead of pretending to eat himself, he may give the teddy bear a bottle and can imitate housework.

-24 to 60 months (Preschool years): During this stage, magical and wishful thinking emerges, for example, the sun went home because it was tired.
-This may also give rise to apprehensions with fear of monsters and having logical solutions may not be enough for reassurance.
+24 to 60 months (Preschool years): During this stage, magical and wishful thinking emerges; for example, the sun went home because it was tired.
+This ability may also give rise to apprehensions with fear of monsters, and having logical solutions may not be enough for reassurance.
 Perception will dominate logic and giving them an imaginary tool, like a monster spray, to help relieve that anxiety may be more helpful.
-Similarly, conservation and volume concept lacks and what appears bigger or larger is more.
+Similarly, conservation and volume concept lacks, and what appears bigger or larger is more.
 For example, one cookie split into two may be equal to two cookies.
 At this stage, a child also has a poor concept of cause and may think he got sick because he misbehaved.
 He is egocentric in his approach and may look at situations from only his point of view, offering comfort from his stuffed toy to an upset loved one.
-At 36 months, he can understand simple time concepts, identifies shapes, compares two items (e.g., bigger) and counts to “3”.
+At 36 months, he can understand simple time concepts, identifies shapes, compares two items (e.g., bigger), and counts to "3".
 Play becomes more comprehensive from simple scripts of feeding a baby doll to going to the park.
 At 48 months, he can count to four, identifies 4 colors and understands opposites.
-At 60 months, pre-literacy and numeracy skills further and he can count to 10 accurately, recites “ABC’s by rote and recognizes a few letters.
+At 60 months, pre-literacy and numeracy skills further, and he can count to 10 accurately, recites "ABC's by rote, and recognizes a few letters.
 A child also develops hand preference at this age.
-During the ages of 4 to 5 years, play stories become yet more detailed and may include scenarios from imagination including imaginary friends.
+During the ages of 4 to 5 years, play stories become yet more detailed and may include scenarios from imagination, including imaginary friends.
 Playing with some game rules and obedience to those rules also establishes during the pre-school years.
 Rules can be absolute.

-6 to 12 years: During early school years, scientific reasoning and understanding of physical laws of conservation, including weight and volume develop.
-A child can understand multiple points of views and can understand over one perspective of a situation.
-They realize the games of the rule can be changed with mutual agreement.
-Basic literacy skills of reading and numbers are mastered initially and eventually around third to fourth grade, emphasis shifts from learning to read to reading to learn, and from spellings to composition writing.
+Age 6 to 12 years: During early school years, scientific reasoning and understanding of physical laws of conservation, including weight and volume develop.
+A child can understand multiple points of view and can understand one perspective of a situation.
+They realize the rules of the game can change with mutual agreement.
+There is mastery of basic literacy skills of reading and numbers are mastered initially, and eventually, around third to fourth grade, emphasis shifts from learning to read to reading to learn, and from spellings to composition writing.
 All these stages need mastery of sustained attention and processing skills, receptive and expressive language, and memory development and recall.
-This stage is limited by an inability to comprehend abstract ideas and relying on logical answers.
+The limitation of this stage is an inability to comprehend abstract ideas and relying on logical answers.

 Twelve and above (adolescence): During this age, teens can exercise logic in a systemic, scientific way.
 They can apply abstract thinking to solve algebraic problems and apply multiple logics simultaneously to reach a scientific solution.
-It is easier to apply these concepts to schoolwork only earlier.
-Later in adolescence and adulthood, these can also be applied to emotional and personal life problems.
+It is easier to use these concepts to schoolwork only earlier.
+Later in adolescence and adulthood, these can also apply to emotional and personal life problems.
 Magical thinking or following ideal guides decisions more than wisdom.
-Some may be more influenced by religiosity/moral rules and absolute concepts of right and wrong.
+Some may have more influence from religiosity/moral rules and absolute concepts of right and wrong.
 Questioning the prevalent code of conduct may cause anxiety or rebellion and eventually lead to the development of personal ethics.
-Side by side, social cognition, apart from self, also is developing and concepts of justice, patriarchy, politics etc establish.
-During late teens and early adulthood, thinking about the future, including ideas such as love, commitment, and career goals become important.
+Side by side, social cognition, apart from self, also is developing and concepts of justice, patriarchy, politics, etc. establish.
+During late teens and early adulthood, thinking about the future, including ideas such as love, commitment, and career goals, become important.

-Pediatricians and primary care practitioners are at a prime position to monitor a child's growth and development in children and in particular, a child's cognitive development.
+Pediatricians and primary care practitioners are in a prime position to monitor a child's growth and development in children and, in particular, a child's cognitive development.
 A lag may show a developmental disorder like attention-deficit/hyperactivity disorder, learning disability, global developmental delay, developmental language disorder, developmental coordination disorder, mild intellectual disability, autism spectrum disorders, moderate-severe intellectual disability, cerebral palsy, fetal alcohol syndrome (FASD), vision impairment or deafness.
-The most well-known causes of intellectual disability are FASD, Down syndrome, fragile X, other genetic/chromosomal problems, lead, other toxins and environmental influences such as poverty, malnutrition, abuse, and neglect.
+The most well-known causes of intellectual disability are FASD, Down syndrome, fragile X, other genetic/chromosomal problems, lead, other toxins, and environmental influences such as poverty, malnutrition, abuse, and neglect.
 Prenatal causes of intellectual disability (ID) include infection, toxins and teratogens, congenital hypothyroidism, inborn errors of metabolism, and genetic abnormalities.
 Fetal alcohol syndrome is the most common preventable cause of ID.
 Down syndrome is the most common genetic cause, and Fragile X is the most common inherited cause.
 Thus for a workup for intellectual disability, first-tier tests recommended are chromosomal microarray and fragile X testing.

-Clinical concerns can arise in the following areas, visual analysis, proprioception, motor control, memory storage and recall, attention span and sequencing and deficits in receptive and/or expressive language.
+Clinical concerns can arise in the following areas, visual analysis, proprioception, motor control, memory storage and recall, attention span and sequencing, and deficits in receptive and/or expressive language.
 Early recognition leads to earlier diagnosis and intervention, which has shown promising results in improved cognition.
 Apart from what is best for children and families, it saves economic expenditure on disabilities later.
-Thus surveillance and active screening for cognitive developmental delays should be an integral part of medical practice.
+Thus, not only surveillance but also active screening for developmental delays should be an integral part of medical practice.
 Some commonly used measures are the Ages and stages questionnaire, Survey of well being of young children, etc. If surveillance and screening are concerning, a referral is necessary for early intervention instead of watchful waiting.

 The standardized test for adaptive functioning include:

 Early intervention during the "critical period" in development has shown promising results.
-Thus it is imperative that medical homes take on the lead to diagnose, treat and establish resources for early intervention to provide optimal health opportunities to our children.
+Thus clinicians must take the lead to diagnose, treat, and establish resources for early intervention to provide optimal health opportunities to our children.
 The provision of early intervention services should be in two areas; biological risk/disabilities and environmental risk.

 Pediatricians and primary care practitioners should know and understand The Individuals with Disabilities Act (IDEA) and other federal policies.
-Early intervention laws give entitlement to services from birth, through early intervention home-based service, the Individualized family service plan (IFSP) for birth to 3 years and Individualized education plans (IEP) for ages 3 to 21 years.
-The goal is to minimize or prevent disability by accommodating children with intellectual disabilities or changing the curriculum to the child’s individualized needs.
-This plan should be based on a multidisciplinary assessment to understand the child's needs.
+Early intervention laws give entitlement to services from birth, through early intervention home-based service, the Individualized family service plan (IFSP) for birth to 3 years, and individualized education plans (IEP) for ages 3 to 21 years.
+The goal is to minimize or prevent disability by accommodating children with intellectual disabilities or changing the curriculum to the child's individualized needs.
+This plan should be based on an interprofessional assessment to understand the child's needs.

 |||Newcombe NS, Cognitive development: changing views of cognitive change.
 Wiley interdisciplinary reviews.
 Cognitive science.
 2013 Sep [PubMed PMID: 26304241]|